 Centres of research within the School of Biology offer students the experience of working alongside experts and the opportunity to develop their own research in Honours years.

 - The Scottish Oceans Institute: houses a modern aquarium and laboratories for molecular, developmental and physiological studies of marine systems.
 The institute is ideally placed on the seashore near grey and common seal colonies and bottlenose dolphin feeding areas.

-- The Centre for Biological Diversity: has excellent facilities for ecological and evolutionary research on small animals (including birds, insects and fish) and on plants.
+- The Centre for Biological Diversity: has excellent facilities for behavioural, ecological and evolutionary research on small animals (including birds, insects and fish) and on plants.

 - The Biomedical Sciences Research Complex: offers large multi-group laboratories focused on structural biology, molecular microbiology, virology, chemical biology and molecular medicine.